cleancoder1/portfolio/_posts/2017-02-17-Effectivejava.markdown

-# Item 3 	Enforce Signleton pattern with a private constructor or an enum type
+# Item 3 	Enforce Singleton pattern with a private constructor or an enum type

 *	private constructor and static factory method to create a Singelton
 * A single-element enum type provides serialization for free